emonti/pliney/README.md

 Pliney is for working with Apple IPAs.

-Includes various helpers and interfaces for working with IPA files, mobileprovisioning, and other file formats related Apple iOS apps.
+Includes various helpers and interfaces for working with IPA files, mobileprovisioning, and other file formats related to Apple iOS apps.

 ## Installation